If you have ever changed your job, your name or your address, there is a good chance that you have more than one super account.

 Having just one super account means less paperwork and emails as you won’t be getting similar correspondence from multiple super funds.

-Combining your super into one account could also lower the risk that any of your super gets lost in the future, as you will only have one account to manage and only one super fund to update if any of your contact details change.
+Combining your super into one account could also lower the risk that any of your super accounts becoming inactive and sent to the ATO, as you only have one account to manage.

 3. Manage your investment strategy more effectively

-Typically, people may look to higher risk investment portfolios early in their career, before selecting a lower risk strategy as they mature and approach their retirement years.
-Having multiple accounts can make this process of managing your investment strategy unnecessarily complex.
+Having multiple accounts can make the process of managing your investment strategy unnecessarily complex.
+Typically, people may look to higher risk investment portfolios early in their career, before selecting a lower risk strategy as they mature and approach retirement.

-Combining your super into one account means you are able to easily manage and optimise your investment strategy for your specific circumstances based on your season of life.
+Combining your super into one account means you can easily manage and optimise your investment strategy for your specific circumstances based on your season of life.

 4. Keep track your super account balance and transactions more easily

-5. Invest more into the things we believe in
+5. Invest more into things you believe in

 Things to consider before you combine your super